paulorlyk/advent4-avr/README.md

 make hex
 ```

-This will generate *.hex files for MCU flesh and EEPROM as well as binary in ELF format.
+This will generate *.hex files for MCU's flesh and EEPROM as well as binary in ELF format.

 ## Program